akka/akka/akka-docs/rst/scala/persistence.rst

 Storage plugins
 ===============

 Storage backends for journals and snapshot stores are plugins in akka-persistence.
-The default journal plugin writes messages to LevelDB.
-The default snapshot store plugin writes snapshots as individual files to the local filesystem.
+The default journal plugin writes messages to LevelDB (see :ref:`local-leveldb-journal`).
+The default snapshot store plugin writes snapshots as individual files to the local filesystem (see :ref:`local-snapshot-store`).
 Applications can provide their own plugins by implementing a plugin API and activate them by configuration.
-Plugin development requires the following imports:
+Plugin development requires the following
+imports:

 .. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#plugin-imports